Anoplopomatidae

-Anoplopomatidae, the sablefishes, are a small family of ray-finned fishes classified within the order Scorpaeniformes.
-This family is the only family in the monotypic superfamily Anoplopomatoidea.
+Anoplopomatidae, the sablefishes, are a small family of ray-finned fishes classified within the order Perciformes.
 These fishes are found in the North Pacific Ocean.

 Taxonomy

 Anoplopomatidae was first proposed as a family in 1883 by the American ichthyologists David Starr Jordan and Charles Henry Gilbert.
 In 1965 Jay C. Quast proposed that the sablefishes were so different from other members of the Cottoidei that they should be classified within their own superfamily, the Anoplopomatoidea.
 The 5th edition of Fishes of the World classifies this superfamily within the suborder Cottoidei of the order Scorpaeniformes.
 However, other authorities place it within the infraorder Anoplopomatales which is close to the infraorder Zoarcales at the base of the Cottoidei within the order Perciformes.